sijincodes/JobApplicationTracker-client/README.md

 # Job Application Tracker

-This is an application, where the user can track all the jobs across the interview stages which, user has applied for efficiently.## Screenshots
+This is a responsive application, where the user can track all the jobs across the interview stages which, user has applied for efficiently.## Screenshots

 <kbd>
 <img src="https://res.cloudinary.com/djxzl8ay2/image/upload/v1673218750/JT/Screenshot_2023-01-08_at_11.29.25_PM_r2vpxr.png" alt="snapshot">